genericity/test-analysis/readme.md

 cd flask_project
 chmod +x run.sh
 ```

+Open flask_project.ini and replace the directory in the chdir line to your current working directory.

 Finally, run the tool using the run-script.
 If the tool is already running, it will be restarted.
 ```